RufusShankar/DataCleaningwithSQL/README.md

 # DataCleaningwithSQL

-I have used a housing data to showcase Data cleaning skills with SQL Following SQL concepts have been implemented:
+I have used a housing data to showcase Data cleaning skills with SQL.
+Following SQL concepts have been implemented:

 **ALTER